RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 Awareness efforts are usually intended to reach as wide an audience as possible within the organization, for generalized information.
 For instance, fire drills are awareness exercises; everyone in the facility needs to know how to get out and where to go.
 Specific personnel, management personnel, and HR personnel would all receive task-centric training in addition to the awareness instruction that all personnel receive.
 Options B, C, and D are incorrect.

-### Question # 73.
+### [important] Question # 73.
 Why is cloud security training particularly important for software developers?
 A. Software developers are the mainstay of every cloud environment.
 B. You can’t have a cloud environment without software developers.
 C. Security controls cannot be added to software after the fact and must be included from the very first steps of software development.